CodeYourFuture/cyf-weather/README.md

 - You'll need several components - you can decide how much you want to break things up into different components, but at minimum you will need a `<Search />` component, and a `<CurrentWeather />` component (you can choose the naming you like).

-- The search input (e.g. 'Birmingham') will need to be inserted into the API url (see above)
+- The search input (e.g. 'Birmingham') will need to be inserted into the API url (see CITY_NAME above)

-- The response you get from the API will need to be passed down to the `<CurrentWeather />` component so it knows what weather to display.
+- The response you get from the API will need to be passed down as props to the `<CurrentWeather />` component so it knows what weather to display.

 - The response will include a `weather` array with an object inside, which looks like this: